Zilvaro/digitalz-campaign/README.md

 ## 3.2 Input validation testing
 [Go to the top](#table-of-contents)

-To ensure that code is robust against all user input types and accepts only required values, a list of input-validation tests were performed on each input:
+To ensure that code is robust against all user input types and accepts only required values, a list of input-validation tests was performed on each input:

   - outside instructed range
   - negative number